pkitlas/Personal-Website/content/publication/journal-article/index.md

-title = "Al-Miknasi's Mediterranean Mission" subtitle = "Negotiating Moroccan Temporal and Spiritual Sovereignty in the Late Eighteenth Century" date = 2015-11-02 summary = "An examination of the wider geopolitical worldviews of Moroccan diplomats in the late eighteenth century" tags = ["Mediterranean"] categories = ["Paper"] publication_type = "2"
+title = "Al-Miknasi's Mediterranean Mission" subtitle = "Negotiating Moroccan Temporal and Spiritual Sovereignty in the Late Eighteenth Century" date = 2015-11-02 summary = "An examination of the complex geopolitical and Mediterranean worldviews taken from the close reading of Ibn ʿUthmān al-Miknāsī's diplomatic mission to Spain in the late eighteenth century" tags = ["Mediterranean"] categories = ["Paper"] publication_type = "2"